Projective measurements can probe non-classical work extraction and time-correlations: Role of non-classicality for enhanced extractable work

-One can thus compare Eq.~(\ref{eq:average_W_classical_interpr}) with the average TPM work $\langle W\rangle_{\rm TPM}$, and then explain why non-classicality (negativity of MHQs in our experimental case-study) can entail a larger amount of extractable work.
+One can thus compare Eq.~(\ref{eq:average_W_classical_interpr}) with the average TPM work $\langle w\rangle_t^{\rm TPM}$, and then explain why non-classicality (negativity of MHQs in our experimental case-study) can entail a larger amount of extractable work.
 In fact, when negativity of the single term $q_{if}$ is present, positive work terms $E_{f}(t) - E_{i}(0) \geq 0$ (corresponding to work done by the system) changes sign and they transforms in $\overline{E}_{f}(t) - \overline{E}_{i}(0) < 0$, i.e., work that can be extracted from the system.
-Moreover, always in case of negativity, the effective energies $\overline{E}$ are obtained by multiplying $E$ for $\|\v{z}\| \geq 1$.
-Thus, the extractable work originated by non-classicality is larger --in absolute value-- than the corresponding positive work terms (done by the system) that enter the TPM work average.
+Moreover, always in case of negativity, the effective energies $\overline{E}$ are obtained by multiplying $E$ for $\|\v{q}\| \geq 1$.
+Hence, the extractable work originated by non-classicality is larger --in absolute value-- than the corresponding positive work terms (done by the system) that enter the TPM work average.
+Fig.~\ref{fig:mean_workNew} shows an instance of this key aspect by comparing the TPM and MHQ distributions at a time instant corresponding to one of the peaks of the negativity of MHQs in our experiment.
+All the negativity in the MHQ work distribution is associated with the largest exciting transition, $w_{-+} = 2\Omega$ that, classically, would contribute to the work done but quantumly it enhances the work extraction.
+This negativity is destroyed in the TPM scheme, resulting in decreased work extraction.

+It worth noting that the fact that the value of the extracted work according to the MHQ is larger than the one evaluated with the TPM scheme \textit{per se} is not a proof of non-classicality.
+In fact, let us consider the case entailed by our experiment with a unitary work protocol $U$, an initial pure state $\ket{\xi}$, and rank-1 projectors on the initial and final energy eigenstates, i.e., $\Pi_i=|E_i(0)\rangle\!\langle E_i(0)|$ and $\Xi_f=|E_{f}(t)\rangle\!\langle E_{f}(t)|$.
+Then, the MHQ is given by